 Compensation

-Impact Interns receive a $4000 stipend for full-time summer internships.
-This stipend is disbursed monthly over a period of two months (end of June and end of July).
-Interns receive a $2000 stipend for part-time Summer internships or during the Fall and Spring Semesters internships.
-This stipend is disbursed monthly over a period of four months.
+Impact Interns receive a $6000 stipend for full-time summer internships.
+This stipend is disbursed monthly over a period of two months (end of May and end of July).
+Interns receive a $3000 stipend for part-time Summer internships or during the Fall and Spring Semesters internships.
+The stipend is disbursed monthly over a period of four months for the Spring and Fall semesters.

 Note: The positions at UC Metro East are compensated by UC Metro East, not Environmental Studies.
 Applicants should speak with UC Metro East about how often compensation is received.